Nic128/lgbtq-west-island/site/content/about-the-centre.md

 Make a donation!
 Help out lesbian, gay, bisexual, transgendered and questioning youth by donating generously.

-## Drop-In Center
+## Drop-In Centre

-Our Drop in center is open Wednesdays & Fridays from 4:00-8:00 PM
+Our Drop in centre is open Wednesdays & Fridays from 4:00-8:00 PM

 ## Contacting the Centre